sjalasutram/FinTechProject1/README.md

    electricity demand.
 The race to use renewable sources to generate electricity has certainly started gathering momentum from the late 1990s and the trend has been mostly ticking upwards.

-3. Which country has the least and most of its population using the Internet
+3. Which country has the least and most of its population using the Internet?

+    Saudi Arabia has the highest population of internet users with 100% of its population being connected while Nigeria has the lowest from the list with only a mere 35% being connected with the internet.

 4. Is there a correlation between Government expenditure on education and internet usage?

+    There doesn't seem to be a direct correlation with government expenditures on education and internet usage.
+Over the years, internet usage has increased drastically across all the countries whereas the amount spent on education has stayed relatively the same and in some cases dropped between the years.

 5. Which countries have the lowest and highest ratio of Agricultural land to food production comparisons?

    The country with highest ratio of Agricultural land and Food Production is United States.